 First, the murder in the East End was to be supposed, another prostitute.
 But the murder in the West End an affluent area of the city and the murder at the London Bridge were not the typical victims.
 One was a noblewoman, and the other was a nobleman.
-And the few witnesses, they gave conflicting accounts, as far the speech of the assailants.
-One witness said he sounded American, while at the other crime scene, the witness said he sounded French.
+And the few witnesses, they gave conflicting accounts, as for the speech of the assailants.
+One witness said he sounded American, whilst at the other crime scene, the witness said he sounded French.

 That night I slept little and spent the dwindling hours haunted by the phantasm of the murders.
 I was expecting the heavy criticism of the press, and I would awake to the scathing venom of all the major newspapers in London.